 The Last Performance

-The Last Performance is a 1927 American horror film directed by Paul Fejos and starring Conrad Veidt and Mary Philbin.
-It was the last American silent film featuring Veidt before he returned to Germany.
-The film's working title was Erik the Great.
-Two versions were made - a silent version and Movietone version complete with music, talking sequences, and sound effects (the talking sequences were confined only to the last reel).
+The Last Performance is a 1929 American film directed by Paul Fejos and starring Conrad Veidt and Mary Philbin.
+The film was made in two version: a silent version and Movietone version complete with music, talking sequences, and sound effects with the talking sequences were confined only to the last reel.

 Plot